-Mockingbird incubator is a nonprofit organization based in Los Angeles, California with the aim to connect, support and train nonprofit organizations to increase the impact of their work.
+Mockingbird incubator is a nonprofit organization based in Los Angeles that supports and trains early-stage and grassroots nonprofit organizations to increase the impact of their work.

 Jessica’s background is in research and outcomes evaluation for multiple government, academic and non-profit institutions.
 At CASA of Los Angeles, she managed a large scale data system conversion project, as well as all original research and strategic planning.
 With Mayor Antonio Villaraigosa’s Office of Gang Reduction and Youth Development (GRYD) and the Los Angeles Homeless Services Authority (LAHSA), Jessica worked with a wide range of constituents, stakeholders, and agencies to create effective program evaluation strategies.
 Working with the GRYD Office Jessica designed and managed the Summer Night Lights program evaluation for multiple years in addition to participating in the development of the Intervention Crisis Response and Intervention Family Case Management research components.
 Prior to that Jessica worked on multiple National Institute of Justice and National Institute of Health Studies on the California Juvenile Justice system and Gang Social Identity studies with the USC Center for Research on Crime and Social Control.
 She holds a Masters in Urban Planning with an emphasis on Social and Community Development from the University of Southern California Sol Price School of Policy Planning and Development.